 Once the paint dried, I used gold acrylic paint to add a border between the navy paint and the wrapping paper.

-Once all of the paint was dry, I flipped the canvas over and attached the wrapping paper to the sides and back with double-sided permanent tape.
+Once the paint was dry, I flipped the canvas over and attached the wrapping paper to the sides and back with double-sided permanent tape.

 Once everything dried, I built canvas frames by following this tutorial.
-These frames went together really easily and gave my DIY Canvas Art such a finished look!
+These frames went together really easily and gave my easy DIY canvas art a finished look!

 Can you believe how easy it is to make your own art with wrapping paper?

 There’s really no reason NOT to have pretty walls with art this easy and inexpensive!
 (I’m typing that so I remember it – trust me, I have some walls that need help!)

 If you agree and like this idea, I’d appreciate it if you’d pin this post to help others find it!